How much money do you need?

 You also have to consider your employment length, or the number of months that you have worked in a company for a calendar year.
 For example, if you were employed or have worked for a company from April to October, then your employment length is six months.

-(Php 30,000 x 6 months) ÷ 12 months = Php 15,000
+(PHP 30,000 x 6 months) ÷ 12 months = PHP 15,000

 Because you did not work for the company for the whole calendar year, you will only receive a prorated amount based on the number of months you worked.
 So based on the sample computation above, your monthly salary of Php 30,000 will be multiplied by 6 since you only worked from April to October.
 But it will still be divided by 12 months so you get Php 15,000.